rokkro/big-switch-neopixel/README.md

 ##### Possible differences between the tutorial and my setup:
 Update the code to match your setup as necessary.

-  1. Different pins used in the diagram.
+  1. Different pins are used in the diagram.
   Edit these lines to match your pins: